Riverstone, New South Wales: History

 Prior to settlement and colonisation of Australia, the area that was to become known as Riverstone was inhabited by the Darug tribe.
 Most of these people died due to introduced diseases following the arrival of the First Fleet, and the remainder were largely relocated to government farms and a series of settlements.

 The Sydney Cove region originally settled in 1788 turned out to be unsuitable for farming, and after a number of years of near-famine in the colony, efforts were made to relocate food production inland to hopefully more climatically stable regions.
 In 1803 a government stock farm was established in what was to become the Riverstone/Marsden Park area, on the basis of the abundant water supply and good grazing land there.

+In 1804, the infamous Castle Hill convict rebellion broke out in nearby Castle Hill.
+Those who took part in the armed convict uprising who then tried to escape to the Hawkesbury would have traversed the Riverstone district.

-In 1810 Lieut-Col Maurice Charles O'Connell was granted 2,500 acres (10 km2) of land in the district, which he named "Riverston Farm", after his birthplace in Ireland.
+In 1810, Lieut-Col Maurice Charles O'Connell was granted 2,500 acres (10 km2) of land in the district, which he named "Riverston Farm", after his birthplace in Ireland.
 (The "e" at the end first appeared on railway timetables in the 1860s, an apparent misprint that has become the accepted spelling, although in the Sydney region the name is still pronounced as though the "e" is not present).

 Originally, beef cattle farmed in the area were driven overland to the Hawkesbury River for transport by sailing ship to the convict settlement at Sydney Cove.
 The construction of the Sydney to Richmond Railway line in 1864 both eliminated the need for this and opened up the region to non-rural development.

 An important meatworks was established there in 1878, undergoing various stages of rebuilding and expansion until it closed permanently in 1992.

 In 1970, a major fire at the Riverstone Meatworks killed six men, who were attempting to lead the animals to safety.

 In 1988, as part of a Federal Government programme to commemorate the 200th anniversary of European settlement in Australia, a heritage museum was established in the old Masonic hall.

-In Riverstone, there has also been a flood.
+In Riverstone, there has also been a major flood in 1961 and again in 2021.
+The flood of 2021 saw some homes along Marsden Road become completely submerged.

 The suburb boundaries of Riverstone were changed in November 2020, shrinking the size of the suburb and creating the new suburbs of Grantham Farm in the east and Richards and Angus in the west.
 The suburb also no longer extended into the Hawkesbury local government area, with those areas absorbed into the suburb of Vineyard.